Aller au menu Aller au contenu Aller à la recherche

 • Working atmosphere: Ar and N2 or pure H2 (specific to the equipment)

-• Compression force: 20 … 100 kN
+• Compressive force: 20…100 kN

-• Piston stroke: 0 … 100 mm
+• Piston stroke: 0…100 mm

-• Max diameter of samples Ø: 40 mm
+• Max sample diameter Ø: 40 mm

-• Max dimensions of the molds: Ø 120 x 100 mm
+• Max mold dimensions: Ø 120 x 100 mm

-• Maximum temperature ramp: 5 … 400 ° C / min
+• Maximum temperature ramp: 5…400°C/min

-• Vacuum in the enclosure: 5 x 10-1 mbar
+• Vacuum in enclosure: 5 x 10-1 mbar

 • Pressure: 20-60 mbar

-• Cooling system water flow (4 bar): 2.5 m3 / h
+• Cooling system water flow (4 bar): 2.5 m3/h

 • Max voltage: 7.2 V

-• Max current: 5500 A
+• Max intensity: 5500 A

-• Max power: 37 kW
+• Maximum power: 37 kW

-• Pulse duration ON: 1 … 255 ms
+• Pulse duration ON: 1…255 ms

-• Number of pulses: 1 … 255
+• Number of pulses: 1…255

-• Extra Pause: 0 … 255 ms
+• Extra Pause: 0…255 ms

-• Equipment dimensions (w / d / h): 1000 x 800 x 2200 mm
+• Equipment dimensions (w/d/h): 1000 x 800 x 2200 mm

-• Weight: approx. 1000 kg
+• Weight: approx. 1000kg

 • Electrical specification: 3 x 400 V, 50 Hz, 45 kVA